How We Communicate with Clients and Why It Matters

 We also facilitate a meeting to cover ground rules, such as access to the home, how it will be locked at night, where tools will be stored, trash issues, parking and more.
 Setting these expectations up front helps avoid conflict later, and many clients don’t think to cover these items since they don’t do construction projects frequently.

-During the construction phase, I schedule a standing weekly onsite meeting with the homeowner and the contractor to discuss status and look ahead at what is going to happen next week.
+During the construction support phase, I schedule a standing weekly onsite meeting with the homeowner and the contractor to discuss status and look ahead at what is going to happen next week.
 For instance, if an electrician is scheduled to work in the home, I make sure they have a copy of the lighting plan in advance and all questions are answered to avoid confusion or last-minute scrambling.

 After each weekly meeting, we provide a meeting recap and site visit report.
 This reiterates the discussion and decisions made at the meeting to clearly outline each of our next steps.

 As a designer, I can visualize the completed look of a space based on a couple of samples, but that’s my job.
 Most clients don’t have this specific skill, so they can’t picture the impact a 3-inch by 3-inch fabric sample will have when multiplied in the room.
 That’s the primary reason they chose to hire us.
 For this reason, we incorporate visual communication into all of our presentations.

 We use drawings with three-dimensional images of all the recommended pieces and materials for the room to give an accurate representation of what the space will look like, helping clients gain confidence they’re going to love the outcome.

 We work in a tactile industry where seeing, touching and feeling the materials is important, so we always carry the physical material samples as well when presenting client drawings.

 We use a project management system for interior design called Studio Designer and provide clients access to this portal so they can see status information as well.
 The system also functions as an excellent way to keep digital copies of product warranties or to access product details should you wish to reorder or purchase additional items after the project is complete.